|The Arsis Press Story

-Considered by many to be the most important woman composer of this century, Ruth Crawford Seeger was a prominent member of the circle of American avant-garde composers that included Henry Cowell and Aaron Copland.
+Considered by many to be the most important woman composer of the 20th century, Ruth Crawford Seeger was a prominent member of the circle of American avant-garde composers that included Henry Cowell and Aaron Copland.
 She was the first woman composer to receive a Guggenheim Fellowship, during which she wrote her well-known String Quartet in 1931.
 Following her marriage to music theorist Charles Seeger, she collaborated with poet Carl Sandburg and folk song archivists Alan and John Lomax on important collections that led to a revival of American folk music.
 After the Depression she worked intensively with her husband and stepson, folksinger Pete Seeger, for social change.

 Kaleidoscopic Changes on an Original Theme, Ending with a Fugue is the first work by Ruth Crawford Seeger to be published by Arsis Press.
-Other works are published by C. F. Peters, Continuo Press, Merion Music, and A-R Editions.
+Other works are published by C. F. Peters, Continuo Press, Merion Music, and A-R Editions

 Shaffer, Jeanne (1926-2007) (instrumental: chamber/winds, vocal) Website

 A child star, Jeanne Shaffer sang on tour with Paul Whiteman's Orchestra and played Jeannette MacDonald as a child in the film, Girl of the Golden West.
 As an adult she earned a Ph.D. from Peabody College at Vanderbilt University, continued singing, conducted major choral works, directed many musicals, served as department head at Judson and Huntingdon Colleges, and was a church organist and choirmaster in Montgomery, Alabama.
 Following her teaching career, she hosted a weekly radio program on women composers called Eine kleine Frauenmusik that was broadcast over Southeastern Public Radio.